jenkinsci/gitee-plugin/README.md

     - `[ci-skip] skip build` ：When commit message or PR description contains `[ci-skip]`, skip the build trigger.
     - `[ci-build] trigger build` ：When commit message or PR description contains `[ci-build]`, the build will be triggered.
 3. `Ignore last commit has build` This option can skip the Commit version that has been built.
 4. `Cancel incomplete build on same Pull Requests` This option will determine whether there is an unfinished build with the same PR when the PR triggers the build.
-If there is, the unfinished build will be cancelled and the current build will be carried out.
+If there is, the unfinished build will be canceled and the current build will be carried out.
 5. `Ignore Pull Request conflicts` This option will select whether to build according to the PR conflict when the PR triggers the build.
 6. `Allowed branches` You can configure the branches that are allowed to be built, and currently support branch names and regular expressions for filtering.
 7. `Secret Token for Gitee WebHook` This option can configure the password of WebHook, which needs to be consistent with the password configured by Code Cloud WebHook to trigger the construction.